itchio/itch-docs/integrating/platforms/windows.md

 If your game depends the Visual C++ Runtime, .NET, XNA, DirectX, OpenAL etc., you'll need an [App manifest](/integrating/manifest.md).

-## When in doubt, ship a 32-bit build

-There's still 32-bit Windows installations around, and 32-bit Windows executables run on 64-bit Windows.

-> This is the exact opposite of our advice on Linux builds.
-Ah well.

 ## Homegrown engines

 If you're going with your own, custom game engine, one would think you have been punished enough.